 Dr. Joseph Shaw is the editor of one of the most important texts on the Roman Rite in our times, The Case for Liturgical Restoration: Una Voce Position Papers on the Extraordinary Form (Angelico Press) forward by His Eminence, Raymond Cardinal Burke.
 He has a Doctorate in Philosophy from Oxford University, where he also gained a first degree in Politics and Philosophy and a graduate Diploma in Theology.
 He has published on Ethics and Philosophy of Religion and is the Chairman of the Latin Mass Society of England and Wales and Secretary of Una Voce International.
 He teaches Philosophy at Oxford University and lives nearby with his wife and nine children.

 Kennedy Hall, Contributing Editor

-Kennedy Hall is the author Terror of Demons: Reclaiming Traditional Catholic Masculinity and Lockdown with the Devil, a novel published by Our Lady of Victory Press.
-He is a writer at Catholic Family News, LifeSiteNews and is the host of the Conservative talk-radio show, The Kennedy Report.
-He is married with four children and lives in Ontario, Canada.
+Kennedy Hall is the author of SSPX: The Defence, Terror of Demons: Reclaiming Traditional Catholic Masculinity and Lockdown with the Devil, a novel published by Our Lady of Victory Press.
+His writings have also appeared at Catholic Family News, LifeSiteNews and the Fatima Center.
+He is married with five children and lives in Ontario, Canada.

 Charles A. Coulombe, Contributing Editor